larsensolutions/arduino/README.md

 # Arduino
 Different sketches for the arduino and other microcontrollers and IC's.

-## General sketches
+## Sketches
-The purpose of these sketches is to learn the basics and be able to apply the stuff in my bigger projects!
-These are also the sketches that might be of interest to other people.
+The purpose of most of these sketches is to learn the basics and be able to apply the stuff in my bigger projects!

 ### [ButtonRead](https://github.com/larsensolutions/arduino/tree/master/ButtonRead) Using single 8 bit 74HC575 to read push button inputs
 Using a 74HC595 shift register to read button pushes.